Garrafao/TokenChange/README.md

 Three different comparison measures are used for finding graded LSC values:

-1. Average pairiwse distance (APD):
+1. Average pairwise distance (APD):
 Given two lists of token vectors (one for each period of time), where one vector represents one use of the word in this period.
 The APD chooses a sample of vectors from both times and measures their average pairwise cosine distance.
 A high average distance between the two times indicates a change in the usage of the word.

 2. Cosine similarity (COS):